ddsvetlov/VKOauth/README.md

 pip3 install Flask
 ```

-3. If you want to use your own App go to /templates/test.html and change params on 22 string:
+3. If you want to use your own App go to /static/js/test.js and change params on authVK() method:
 ```
 client_id:YOUR_ID
 redirect_uri=YOUR_RED_URL